Ryu Seung-ryong: Career

-1998–2003: Early career as a theater and musical actor, non-verbal performance Nanta
+1998–2003: Beginning in theater and Nanta

-After graduating, Ryu joined the Dongrang Theater Company.
-He did ensemble acting in several large-scale musicals.
-Ryu worked various part-time jobs to make a living and gain life experiences, including delivering pig's feet, interior decorating, carrying cabbage at Garak Market, and car washing.
-He would bring paper kites to Jeju Island, have newlyweds write wishes on them and fly them, then charge 30,000 won to take a Polaroid photo as the kite flew away.
-This method allowed him to make around 3 million won per day.
-With Yoo Hae-jin, he also worked part-time at a bidet assembly factory in Jocheon.
+After graduating, Ryu joined the Dongrang Theater Company and performed in several large-scale musicals in a small roles.
+To support himself and gain life experience, Ryu took on various part-time jobs, including interior decorating, delivering food, carrying cabbage at Garak Market, and washing cars.
+Notably, he developed a unique venture on Jeju Island where he charged 30,000 won to take Polaroid photos of newlyweds flying paper kites with their wishes, a method that sometimes earned him approximately three million won per day.
+He also worked part-time at a bidet assembly factory in Jocheon alongside fellow actor Yoo Hae-jin.

-The first turning point in his life came in 1997 in New York, USA.
-He and Yoo Hae-jin shaved their head to perform the avant-garde play Duta (The Road to Gudo) by Professor Kang Man-hong at the La MaMa Experimental Theatre Club in New York.
-They had to pay for their tickets and accommodation.
-The performances they saw in New York were happening shows like Stomp, Blue Man Group, and Tube.
-He wondered why South Korea didn't have such performances and why all their plays seemed to aim at giving didactic lessons.
+A turning point in Ryu's career occurred in 1997 in New York, where he and Yoo Hae-jin performed the avant-garde play Duta (The Road to Gudo) at the La MaMa Experimental Theatre Club in New York.
+While there, he observed groundbreaking happening shows like Stomp, Blue Man Group, and Tube.
+These performances inspired him to question the prevailing didactic nature of Korean plays and the lack of similar non-verbal shows.

-In October 1997, Ryu watched the premiere of the non-verbal performance Nanta at Hoam Art Hall.
-The show was produced by PMC Production under co-CEOs Song Seung-hwan and Lee Kwang-ho.
-At that time, auditions to select the first members of Nanta were being held.
-Impressed by the performance, Ryu auditioned and became a substitute member.
-Eventually, he became a core member of Nanta in 1998.
-He met founding members Kim Moon-soo and Kim Won-hae, who had joined the group in previous years, and later Jang Hyuk-jin joined as well.
-These actors formed the core of Nanta, practicing and performing across Korea and the world.
-The show gained immense popularity and holds the record for the longest-running open run performance in Korea.
+Ryu found his answer in October 1997, when he attended the premiere of the non-verbal performance Nanta at Hoam Art Hall, produced by PMC Production.
+Impressed by the show, he auditioned and became a substitute member, eventually joining as a core cast member in 1998.
+He worked closely with founding members Kim Moon-soo and Kim Won-hae, and later Jang Hyuk-jin, forming the ensemble that practiced and performed Nanta worldwide.
+The show quickly gained immense popularity, setting the record for the longest-running open run performance in Korea.